 Mowing

-Mowing the vegetation on dikes keeps them sturdy and allows us to inspect them for damage.
-In ditches and canals we mow away excess aquatic plants for water supply and especially drainage.
-During the work we always take into account the habitat of animals and plants.
-Depending on the location, we mow later in the season or less frequently.
+By mowing the vegetation on dikes, they remain sturdy and we can inspect them for damage.
+In ditches and canals, we mow away excess aquatic plants to ensure water supply and, above all, drainage.
+During the work, we always take the habitat of animals and plants into account.
+Depending on the location, we therefore mow later in the season or less frequently.
 Where possible, we leave vegetation in place to improve biodiversity.

 Careful mowing